carlotagordillo2/final-proyect/README.md

     - `eda.ipynb`: jupyter notebook use to do eda
     - `aux_functions.py`: python file where are useful functions were used in other jupyter notebooks

+- `images/`: contains all visualizations using in the README.
+-`ML/`:
+    - `aux_functions_ml.py`: python file where are useful functions were used in other jupyter notebooks that are at this folder.
+    - `classificationABC.ipynb`: jupyter notebook where  the abc classification and the high and low demand of the products were carried out.
+    - `desaggregate_forecast.ipynb`: jupyter notebook where the forecast for each product were carried out.
+    - `forecast_ARIMA_PROPHET.ipynb`: jupyer notebook where the forecast were carried out.
+    - `forecast_FINAL.ipynb`: jupyter notebook where the forecast were carried out.
+    - `minimize_problem.ipynb`: jupyter notebook where the minimization problem were carried out.
+    - `prediction_each_classification.ipynb`: jupyter notebook where it has visualization from *desaagregate_forecast.ipynb* result
+    - `sales_portal.py`: python file with streamlit app
+    - `stock_function.ipynb`: jupyter notebook to calculate *lead time*, *stock security* and *reorder point*
+    - `system_recommendation.ipynb`: jupyter notebook where the recommendations were carried out.
+    - `warehouse_distribution.ipynb`: jupyer notebook used to distribute products in the warehouse.

+- `Visualization/`:
+    - `panel.pbix`: PowerBI panel.

+- `presentation.pdf`